radarbot-team/radarbot-team-best-pratices/version-control/README.md

    - *versionName*: A string used as the version number shown to users.
 This setting can be specified as a raw string or as a reference to a string resource.
 The value is a string so that you can describe the app version as a <major>.<minor>.<point> string, or as any other type of absolute or relative version identifier.
 The versionName has no purpose other than to be displayed to users.

 The Android framework provides an API to let you query the system for version information about your app.
-To obtain version information, use the **getPackageInfo(java.lang.String, int)** method of *PackageManager*.
+To obtain version information, use the **getPackageInfo(String, int)** method of *PackageManager*.
 When you use Instant Run, Android Studio automatically sets the versionCode to MAXINT and the versionName to "INSTANTRUN".

 ### Specify API Level Requirements